ilkayus/anketable-client/README.md

 <h3 align="center">POLLABLE</h3>

   <p align="center">
     Pollable is a web application that allows users to create and vote on polls.
 It provides a simple and intuitive interface for creating polls, managing poll options, and collecting votes.
-This project is built using modern web technologies such as React, Redux, and Axios, and it communicates with the Anketable API for managing poll data.
+This project is built using modern web technologies such as Typescript, React, Redux, Socketio and it communicates with the Anketable API for managing poll data.
     <br />
     <a href="https://github.com/ilkayus/anketable-client"><strong>Explore the docs »</strong></a>
     <br />